-OFT 241 Multimedia Communication
+Multimedia Communication OFT 241

-This course enables students to apply the theories and processes of successful communication using desktop publishing, multimedia presentations and Webbased venues.
+(3 credits) This course enables students to apply the theories and processes of successful communication using desktop publishing, multimedia presentations and Webbased venues.
 The focus is on face-to-face and Web-based communication, including basic and intermediate skills in visual presentation development design and production of high-quality color publications, Web page development and the effective use of programs for creating, sending and organizing email.
 Hours: 39 lecture.
-Prerequisite: CMP 101, OFT 155 or permission of the department head.
+Prerequisite: OFT 155 or permission of the department head.
 Laboratory fee: \$15.
 Usually offered in the spring.